georgi5481/Red_Eye_Filter/README.md

 To compile on Linux:
 Open terminal and change to the directory of the empty release folder provided in the project.
 Example path: "/usr/The/current/path/Red_Eye_Filter/Release/".
 And write in the terminal:

 cmake ..

 make -j

-(It will use the automatically selected generator - Unix Makefiles, unless specified otherwise)
+(It will compile under the automatically selected generator - Unix Makefiles, unless specified otherwise)

 To compile on Windows:
 Open cmd and change to the directory of the release folder.
 Example path: "C:\The\current\path\Red_Eye_Filter\Release>".
 And write in the console:

 cmake -G "MinGW Makefiles" ..

 make -j